 As explorers, drovers and pastoralists came to the Canberra district from the 1820s, water sources were taken over for sheep, horses and cattle and their traditional lands taken from the Ngunnawal, Walgalu and Ngarigo.

 On 7 December Charles Throsby Smith, Joseph Wild and James Vaughan become the first Europeans to visit the Limestone Plains.
 They were searching for the Murrumbidgee River (the 'Big River') but after climbing Black Mountain they returned home.

-In April Charles Throsby discovers the Murrumbidgee River near Pine Island in Tuggeranong.
+In April Charles Throsby reaches the Murrumbidgee River near Pine Island in Tuggeranong.

 On 1 June Captain Mark Currie and his exploration party pass through Tuggeranong which he calls Isabella's Plain after the daughter of Governor Brisbane.
-He goes on to discover the Monaro.
+He goes on to explore the Monaro.

 James Ainslie arrives on the Limestone Plains with a flock of sheep owned by Robert Campbell.
 Campbell is granted the land as compensation for a lost cargo ship and, by 1833, builds a homestead on the property which he calls 'Duntroon'.

 The 'Terror of Argyle', the bushranger John Tennant, is captured by James Ainslie and two others near the Murrumbidgee River in Tuggeranong.
 Tennant had been a convict assigned to Moore at Canberry.
 Mt Tennant, behind Tharwa, is named after him.

 No official records exist of the number of Indigenous people in the Canberra area.
 William Davis Wright, an early settler, spoke of a tribe between 400 and 500 at the time of European settlement.
 The 1828 census showed 21 white inhabitants living in Canberra and 15 in Ginninderra.